-"The second reason for celebration is the historic Trade Agreement raised her glass to clink against her husband's.
-Jilamey, and Commander

-Reeve

-Frill, seated at Ken's particular request at the Reeve family table, joined them.
+"Here, here!"
+Ken Reeve shouted from his table near the dais.
+Pat Reeve raised her glass to clink against her husband's.
+Jilamey, and Commander Frill, seated at Ken's particular request at the Reeve family table, joined them.

 Teddy, urged on by his parents, came forward with a heap of tissue-wrapped bundles.
 He stopped next to Hrriss, waiting with pleading, scared red eyes until the Hrruban took the top bundle.